Tanish0907/system-resource-moniter/README.md

 - Python 3.8+ with pip
 - Node.js 18+ and npm (for building the frontend)
-- NVIDIA drivers (for GPU monitoring)
+- NVIDIA drivers (for GPU monitoring, optional)
-- Docker daemon (for container monitoring)
+- Docker daemon (for container monitoring, optional)

 ### Quick Start